 Initiate symptomatic treatment with fluid therapy, antipyretics, and analgesics.

-3) Hoigné syndrome may occur after administration of procaine penicillin G as a result of reflex vasoconstriction following accidental spread of procaine to CNS vasculature.
+3) Hoigné syndrome may occur after the administration of procaine penicillin G as a result of reflex vasoconstriction following accidental spread of procaine to CNS vasculature.
 Manifestations include auditory and visual hallucinations, anxiety, and increased arterial blood pressure and resolve spontaneously within 5 to 15 minutes; an IM anxiolytic agent may be used.

 2. Primary chancre: Phimosis, paraphimosis, and indurated edema (genital lymphedema due to embolic events evoked by T pallidum).